foxfoxio/claat-howto/README.md

 # claat-howto

-a guide to create codelabs document by useing `claat`
+a guide to create codelab document by using `claat`

+- Create codelab using Markdown, [see](howto-md.md)